fnskcjswo123/HID-Arduino/README.md

 <br></br>
 - This code was designed for my Glorious Model O mouse, so if it doesn't work with yours, you will need to modify it according to the instructions below
 <br></br>
-- You will need [Arduino IDE version 1.8.19 or higher](https://www.arduino.cc/en/software)(This code was written for version 1.8.19 and might not work correctly on later versions but who cares)
+- You will need [Arduino IDE version 1.8.19 or higher](https://www.arduino.cc/en/software)(This code was written for version 1.8.19 and might not work correctly on later versions)
 <br></br>
 - Download and unpack the repository archive to `C:\Users\your_username\Documents\Arduino\libraries\HID-Arduino-HostShield`
 <br></br>